In this Article

 Tips for Breast and Nipple Care in Pregnancy

-Most women tend to ignore breast care routine during pregnancy, which makes it difficult for them to tend to their breasts later on.
-Here are a few tips for proper breast care during pregnancy that you can incorporate into your everyday regimen.
+Most women tend to ignore breast care during pregnancy, which can make it tough to de Here are a few tips for proper breast care during pregnancy that you can incorporate into your everyday regimen.

 1. Get the Right Bra

 Since your breasts continue to increase in size starting from the first trimester, you may have to change your bra size a few times.
 Always remember to wear the right sized bra to avoid suffocation and discomfort.
 Avoid tight bras and bras with underwire.
 Instead, opt for softly padded cotton bras.
 Underwired bras tend to hamper milk production by blocking the milk ducts.
 You can also look for bras that offer you the right back support, which is essential for your growing breasts.

 Your nipples may get dry, and crack during pregnancy.
 Hence, it is important to retain moisture around the nipple area.
 You can do this by using olive oil or coconut oil and gently massaging the nipples before bath.
 Massaging the breasts with coconut oil can also aid in blood circulation, lift them up, keep them firm, and prevent sagging of the breasts that is common during pregnancy.

 Nipples tend to leak colostrum, a yellow milk substance, especially during the last trimester.
 This can happen often and it is important that you change your bra to avoid the nipples being too wet, as this may lead to cracks and infections.
 You can also use breast pads to keep your nipples dry.
 Also, remember to wash your nipples regularly to prevent the liquid from forming a crust around it.

 Always ensure to not use any soap on the nipple during your daily baths.
 Soap tends to dry out the nipples and it can lead to cracking of the nipple area.